celestiaorg/docs/docs/developers/wordle.md

 ![mamaki-testnet](/img/wordle.jpg)

-This tutorial guide will go over building a cosmos-sdk app for Rollmint, the Optimistic Rollup implementation of Tendermint, for the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+This tutorial guide will go over building a cosmos-sdk app for Rollmint, the Sovereign-Rollup implementation of Tendermint, for the popular game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 This tutorial will go over how to setup Rollmint